Auburn City Pool Rules & Policies

 - For a scheduled closing.
 Notices will be posted and an e-Notifier will be sent.

-If you would like to be added to the Parks and Rec.
-Pool Announcement List, please sign-up for our e-Notifier.
-Every time the pool is closed for inclement weather or for other reasons, you will receive an e-mail notification.
+If you would like to be added to the Pool Announcement List, please sign up for our eNotifier.
+Every time the pool is closed for inclement weather or for other reasons, you will receive an email and/or text notification.